Paz Seeker

 .

-• Marital mediation, where couples find themselves frequently in conflict and are not determined to separate or divorce.
+• Couples mediation, where couples find themselves frequently in conflict and are not determined to separate or divorce.
 This is different from therapy for couples and is not intended as a replacement.
 But sometimes 3 to 5 sessions of mediation can help couples better listen to each other, uncover conflicting needs, identify if either party is not willing to work on any identified issues and whether this would be a showstopper for the other.
 If this is not the case, they can mediate concrete positive means to address the identified issues for both in ways that both agree meet their needs.

 • Parent - youth conflicts.
 Parenting is not an easy task and it is sometimes difficult to understand the changes children are going through and why they behave the way they do.
 Again, this is not intended to replace family counselling.
 But a few mediation sessions help open up communication channels, and help those involved find more constructive ways to communicate and negotiate different opinions and understand common interests and goals.

 • Extended family situations where decisions are necessary and family members are in conflict about what to do.
-If family members are willing to come together mediation can assist in ensuring that all members are heard, and alternatives are explored and evaluated.
+If family members are willing to come together, mediation can assist in ensuring that all members are heard, and alternatives are explored and evaluated.
 Mediation can help family members who have avoided each other or those difficult conversations for many years to come together in a more constructive dialogue.

 • Neighbor disputes: in situations where neighbors do not see eye to eye, close proximity can cause ongoing tensions, stress and bad feelings, which can even lead to costly legal disputes or negative retaliatory actions.
 A mediated discussion between or among the parties involved can help improve the dialogue among the parties, the understanding of why they behave as they do or what the impact is on the other parties, identify common interests and goals, and improve the ongoing relationship.